-In case of an emergency or ongoing threat, a survivor should get to a safe location and call 911
+In case of an emergency or ongoing threat, get to a safe location and call 911

 If you experience any form of sex offense, you may choose for the investigation to be pursued through the criminal justice system and Erikson's student disciplinary process, or only the latter.
-The Dean of Students, Vice President for Finance and Operations or the Dean of Enrollment Management will guide you through the available options and support you in your decision.
+The Dean of Students, Vice President for Finance and Operations or the Director of Student Experience will guide you through the available options and support you in your decision.
 Counseling is available through the Rape Crisis Hotline of the YWCA (1.888.293.2080), the Rape Victim Emergency 24-hour hotline (312.744.8418) and Erikson's Employee/Student Assistance Program (1-800-292-2780).
 Student victims have the option to change their academic situations after an alleged sexual assault if such changes are reasonably available.